Have you ever made an eggshell disappear? You can. In this osmosis egg experiment, you will explore chemical reactions, plasma membrane, and osmosis.

 You are going to use vinegar to cause a chemical reaction.
 For this reaction how will you know it is happening?
 BUBBLES.

 Scientists know that bubbles in a liquid either come from air escaping to the surface.
-This air was either trapped in the liquid to begin with or a chemical reaction has occurred.
+This air was either trapped in the liquid, to begin with, or a chemical reaction has occurred.
 In this case, the vinegar reacts with the shell of the egg and causes the release of carbon dioxide.

-I am a big believer in the scientific method so we did an experimental egg and a control egg.
-Our question was, “ What will happen to an egg in vinegar?” .
-Our hypothesis was, “ An egg in vinegar will behave the same as an egg in water”.
-We were wrong!
+I’m a big believer in the scientific method so we did an experimental egg and a control egg.
+The question my kids had was, what will happen to an egg in vinegar?
+Their hypothesis was, an egg in vinegar will behave the same as an egg in water.
+As Dwight Schrute would say, “False”.